Which of the following best describes a single-step income statem... | Study Prep in Pearson+

 1

-Understand the concept of a single-step income statement: A single-step income statement is a simplified format where all revenues are grouped together, and all expenses are subtracted in one step to calculate net income.
-It does not separate variable and fixed costs or distinguish between operating and non-operating items.
+Understand the concept of a single-step income statement: A single-step income statement is a simplified format that presents total revenues and total expenses without separating operating and non-operating activities or listing expenses by function.

-Compare the single-step income statement to the contribution format income statement: The contribution format income statement separates costs into variable and fixed categories to calculate the contribution margin, which is revenue minus variable costs.
+Recognize the key feature of a single-step income statement: It shows only one subtotal for expenses, combining all expenses into a single line item rather than breaking them down into categories or functions.

-Analyze the options provided in the problem: Evaluate each statement to determine which one accurately describes the single-step income statement.
-For example, the single-step income statement does not report gross profit before operating expenses or separate operating and non-operating items.
+Compare the single-step income statement to other formats: Unlike a multi-step income statement, it does not report gross profit as a separate line item or provide multiple subtotals for expenses.

 Watch next